hammingweight/spring_on_oci/0_spring_application/README.md

 The rest of this README describes building and running the application locally; building the application for OCI is described in the [3_deploy/README.md file](../3_deploy/README.md).

 ## The `application.yml` file for local development
-The [application.yml](./src/main/resources/application.yml) file does not contain anything oy of the ordinary; it specifies that the REST service will listen for requests on port 8000 and that the application should expose an API endpoint, `/h2`, to allow users to query the H2 database.
+The [application.yml](./src/main/resources/application.yml) file does not contain anything unusual; the application properties specify that the REST service will listen for requests on port 8000 and that the application should expose an API endpoint, `/h2`, to allow users to query the H2 database.

 ## The `schema.sql` file
 If a Spring Boot application is packaged with a `schema.sql` file, Spring will try to create the schema when the service is restarted.
 Including such a file makes sense for